f5businessdevelopment/bdOtelLab/docs/ex2.md

 ##### TS declaration

 Review the provided TS declaration.
 The declaration configures the telemetry streaming service to push events to an OTel collector.
 The OTel collector consumer is limited to delivering metrics.
-The consumer is configured to use the OTLP protocol over gRPC with the standard port of 4317.
+The consumer is configured to use the OTLP protocol over gRPC with the port of 55681.
 POST the provided declaration with the below command.

 *curl -u admin:F5labnet! -k -X POST "https://10.1.1.7/mgmt/shared/telemetry/declare" -H "Content-Type:application/json" -d @./ts_declaration.json*